Starlib/Rate-Library/README.md

 The library was originally constructed by [Christian Iliadis](https://users.physics.unc.edu/~iliadis/Site/Home.html) at the University of North Carolina at Chapel Hill, and are available for download  at [link](https://github.com/Starlib/Rate-Library/blob/master/data/starlib.dat.zip?raw=true)

-The project was originally funded by the National Science Foundation under Award Number AST-1008355.
+The project was originally funded by thhe National Science Foundation under Award Number AST-1008355.
 At present, it is funded by NASA under the Astrophysics Theory Program grant 14-ATP14-0007 and by the U.S. Department of Energy under grant number DE-FG02-97ER41041.